Driver fleeing officers dies after crashing car in northwest Fresno

 When they tried to pull the driver over, he sped off northbound on Palm Avenue.

-Moments later, officers found a Mitsubishi on fire near Palm and Ashlan Avenue.
-Officials say the Buick crashed into it.
+Moments later, officers found the Buick on fire near Palm and Ashlan Avenue.
+Officials say the Buick crashed into a Mitsubishi.

 The driver was pulled from the Buick, and first responders attempted CPR.
 However, he died at the scene.